mberatsanli/basic_physic_solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 ```

 ![Comparison of Methods](assets/prob2_a7.png)
 ## 4. Conclusions

-1. **Convergence Rate**:
+1. **Convergence Rate**
     - The circle method generally shows more stable convergence
     - Buffon's needle method has higher variance in its estimates

-2. **Computational Efficiency**:
+2. **Computational Efficiency**
     - Circle method is simpler to implement and computationally lighter
     - Buffon's needle requires more complex geometric calculations

-3. **Practical Considerations**:
+3. **Practical Considerations**
     - Both methods demonstrate the power of Monte Carlo techniques
     - The circle method is more suitable for educational purposes
     - Buffon's needle provides an interesting historical and geometric perspective

 ## 5. Applications